and-rad/texture_bake/README.md

 of the project.
 It needs to contain the following:

 ```
-ADDON_DIR := /path/to/addon_contrib
+ADDON_DIR := /path/to/addons_contrib
 ```

-`ADDON_DIR` is the path to the `addon_contrib` folder of the Blender version you want to develop for.
-Prefer this over the `addon` folder for plugins in development.
+`ADDON_DIR` is the path to the `addons_contrib` folder of the Blender version you want to develop for.
+Prefer this over the `addons` folder for plugins in development.

 Once this file is in place, you can build the add-on by executing the build command: